Mr0cket/dotfiles/README.md

 Note: I keep this disabled for improved security, though some sessions may require heavy sudo usage.

 ```
-sudo vim /private/etc/sudoers.d/mfriedrich
+sudo vim /private/etc/sudoers.d/milly

-#mfriedrich  ALL=(ALL) NOPASSWD: ALL
+#milly  ALL=(ALL) NOPASSWD: ALL
 ```

 ### Backup